Strydir/SSLoader/README.md

 I hope that you find some use in this little utility.
 Let me know if there are any issues!

-Known bugs/issues:
+--Known bugs/issues:
 1) Until Revive adds multidrive support, only Oculus games in the default directory will be found.
 2) Only tested on Windows10.
 3) Only tested at 1080i/p and 4k resolutions.
-4) Working on:
+4) PDF files can crash VRToolbox

-5) Themes
+-- Working on:
-6) Ability to add a separator
+1) Themes
-7)
+2) Ability to add a separator

 ---------------------